dwslab/assDataMiningQuestion/README.md

 Choose a title for the test (which can contain multiple questions) and click on "Add test" to actually create it.
 To add a question, click on the "Questions" tab on the left side and then "Create question".
 Select the question type "Data Mining Question" and click on "Create".
-Now you can change the properties of the question (each property is described in more detail in the below section "Description of Data Mining settings").
+Now you can change the properties of the question (every property is described in more detail in the section "Description of Data Mining settings").

 Example files for train and test can be found in the [doc/exampleFiles](doc/exampleFiles) directory.
 These are generated with the [python file](doc/create_train_test_files.py) in the doc folder.
 Afterwards click on "Save" and check the message on the top (blue background) if the parsing of the file works as expected.